s-bashar/s-bashar.github.io/_projects/Custom-8bit-Adder/index.md

 layout: post
 title: Custom 8bit Adder (KSA)
 description:
     Project goal was to design a custom adder, using any topology, to demonstrate that a manually crafted implementation can outperform a ripple carry adder generated through automatic place and route (APR).
-(ECE 165 Digital Integrated Circuit Design, UC San Diego, Prof. Patrick Mercier)
 skills:
   - Physical and Transistor Level Layout Design (Cadence Virtuoso)
   - Passing DRC and LVS